 The Chair of the Commission has been given an active role in the approval of Terminal Development and FBO project expenses, normally reserved for staff-level positions who had substantial capital project experience and knowledge of the details of the project.
 Under the fund control process set up for the two projects, three signatures are required before the fund control agency can issue checks to the payees.
-One of these signatures must be from a representative of the developer, a second signature must be from IVDA/SBIAA (the Interim Executive Director, Assistant Director, or Chief Financial Officer), and a third signature must come from a Chair of the SBIAA Commission/IVDA Board or from the Vice-Chair of the Chair of the SBIAA Commission has approved the vast majority of expenses submitted.
+One of these signatures must be from a representative of the developer, a second signature must be from IVDA/SBIAA (the Interim Executive Director, Assistant Director, or Chief Financial Officer), and a third signature must come from a Chair of the SBIAA Commission/IVDA Board or from the Vice-Chair of the Commission.
+A review of a sample of Terminal and FBO project payment vouchers has found that the Chair of the SBIAA Commission has approved the vast majority of expenses submitted.
 Further, there is no evidence that the Chief Financial Officer approved any of the expense vouchers for either project.